 Explore an area of Hong Kong that has preserved its heritage over time, where you will find a world of specialty shops, art galleries and temples.
 Here's our guide to Sheung Wan

 Sheung Wan is one of the coolest places in Hong Kong thanks to its quirky mix of historic temples, antiques stores, colourful street art, dog-friendly cafes and fine dining restaurants.
 We love the relaxed and artsy vibe of the neighbourhood, as it’s the perfect place to chill with friends and family.
-Enjoy exploring Sheung Wan!
+Enjoy exploring with our Sheung Wan guide!

 Guide to Sheung Wan

 1. Stop by Squarestreet

 Shopping in Sheung Wan doesn’t get any cooler than this.
 Pick up a stunning watch designed right here in Hong Kong by Swedish-born Alexis Holm, and then settle in at the in-store KAFFE and enjoy a cup of Swedish coffee.
 It’s all about fika here, so expect good vibes, friendly service and tasty bites.

 Squarestreet, 15 Square Street, Sheung Wan, Hong Kong